imazen/resizer-web/content/docs/v4/plugins/s3reader2.md

 Compatible with AWSSDK 2.0+

 Allows images located on Amazon S3 to be processed and resized as if they were located locally on the disk.
-Also serves files located on S3 - not restricted to images (unless vpp="false") is used.

 ### Example URLs